 This book is highly recommended for anyone interested in Chinese history, but it is also just very entertaining reading.
 The action of the book moves quickly, and it does not read like an academic history book at all.
 Sima Qian was a very good writer and Raymond Dawson does a great job translating his work.
 This volume includes a section of Explanatory Notes, an Index in the back, and an interesting preface and introduction at the beginning.
 If you don't want to spend the money on the four-volume set of Sima Qian, or if you just want to see how he writes before committing, this is the book you are looking for.

 Qian, Sima.
 "The First Emperor: Selections from the Historical Records (Oxford World's Classics)."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 19 Feb 2016.
+World History Encyclopedia.
+World History Encyclopedia, 19 Feb 2016.
 Web.
-25 Jun 2019.
+11 Apr 2021.